What are the current trends in recruitment?

 -

-To predict what kind of future trends will take hold of the recruitment industry, you have to review commonalities of past years.
+To predict what will take hold of the recruitment industry, you have to review commonalities of past years.

 However, with the majority of graduates now favouring a workplace with some variation between autonomy and collaboration, it is fair to predict that a hybrid working environment will become highly attractive to job seekers.